as/signer/README.md

 You want the client to be able to validate the contents of the token, using the servers public key.
 Signer does not support this usecase at the time of writing.
 However, it may be feasible to support this in another version if there is pressing need.

 You don't want the contents of the token to be encrypted.
 Typically, encryption and authentication are erroneously confused for each other.
 Signer authenticates and encrypts the ciphertext.
 If you don't want encryption but want authentication, it might be good to consider other schemes (but this is not likely).
 In the case of tokens, you usually want the ability to verify the token.
 Keep in mind that a client who has a plaintext authenticated token has no way to verify its integrity unless they use asymmetric scheme such as RSA or Elliptic Curve, but these are orders of magnitude slower that symmetric encryption, so the performance benefit of dropping encryption and using only authentication in your scheme is lost.
 This might be a good usecase for a third version of signer that puts the entire token's content into the unencrypted part of the AEAD if there is pressing need.
-At this time, the idea of this usecase is extremely unlikely.
+At this time, the idea of this usecase is unlikely.

 # Base64 Encoding